grafana/github-datasource/docs/sources/setup/authentication.md

 weight: 103
 ---

-# Configure authentication
+# Configure Data source

-1. After completing the **Access Token Permissions** in GitHub, navigate into Grafana and click on the menu option on the top left.
+1. After creating the **personal access token** in GitHub, navigate into Grafana and click on the menu option on the top left.

 1. Browse to the **Connections** menu and then click on the **Data sources**.